 - Social cohesion as an enabler for sustained growth.

 - The role of social cohesion in the success of land reform agricultural projects.

 In #YouthMonth2016 it was only appropriate to have a similar focus in our newsletter.

-Read about Dr. Ariane De Lannoy's work as Senior Researcher in this youth focus area and these projects or events:
+Read about Dr. Ariane De Lannoy's work for the PII's youth theme, in particular these projects or events: